-Having the hand break engaged for a long period of time is not a good idea.
+Having the hand brake engaged for a long period of time is not a good idea.
 The brake pads can get stuck to the disc or drum and you won’t be able to release them when you want to drive.
-Handbrakes are meant to be used for shorter time.
+Handbrakes are meant to be used for a shorter time.
 Instead of using the handbrake, you can use wheel chocks to keep your car in one place.
-You can use either a piece of wood or a brick.
+You can use either a piece of wood or brick.

 If you plan on leaving your car in the garage or driveway for a longer period of time, make sure that you clean the interior first.
 An idle car with a dirty interior not only looks ugly, but it can also attract bugs and rodents.
 So before you ‘retire’ your car, make sure that you empty the ashtray, vacuum the carpet, wipe the leather seats, dashboard and so on.

-Fuel, oil and filters
+Fuel, Oil and Filters

 In order to prevent rust from excess moisture in the fuel tank, it’s recommended to keep it full.
-Furthermore, we highly recommend that you change filters regularly and also to have your oil replaced.
+Furthermore, we highly recommend that you change filters regularly and also have your oil replaced.
 This will remove metal filings, sludge and other elements that exist in old, used car oil.

 If you’re keeping your car stationary for longer periods of time, it’s best if you remove spark plugs.
 When you want to drive your car again, you should spray a bit of oil in the socket where the spark plugs go and put them back.

-Cars that are idle and parked outside, can have their windshield damaged in more than one way e.g. a falling tree branch, bird droppings, flying objects such as baseballs or basketballs etc. So in order to protect your windshield, make sure that you have your car covered (if you park outside) or to park your car in your garage.
+Cars that are idle and parked outside, can have their windshield damaged in more than one way e.g. a falling tree branch, bird droppings, flying objects such as baseballs or basketballs, etc. So in order to protect your windshield, make sure that you have your car covered (if you park outside) or to park your car in your garage.

 People need to understand that cars are not created to remain idle for long periods of time.
 They are designed and built to be driven.
 We hope that these tips will help you keep your car in good shape when the time comes to drive it the way you used to.